Programmer’s Guide

 Job#delete

-Delete the job from the database without running any callbacks.
+Delete the job from the database without running callbacks.

 job.delete